 Starting from $z=2.1$, the Lyman-$\alpha$ emission line at rest-frame 1216\,\AA{} redshifts into the wavelength coverage at $\sim 370$\,nm for the spectrograph of MUST and enables our high-redshift target selection for the Stage-V cosmological survey.
 Along with the Lyman break feature at rest-frame 912\,\AA{} and a series of interstellar absorption lines, such as \ion{C}{II} 1335\,\AA{}, \ion{C}{IV} 1548\,\AA{}, \ion{O}{I} 1302\,\AA{}, \ion{Si}{II} 1304\,\AA{}, and more (e.g., \cite{Shapley2003, Ruhlmann-Kleider2024}), support the redshift measurements at $2.1 < z < 5.0$ of MUST.
 High-$z$ LSS tracers are the bread and butter of a Stage-V cosmological survey, such as MUST.
 Until the Stage-IV surveys such as DESI, high-$z$ QSOs are the primary LSS tracers at $z>2$ (e.g., \cite{LeGoff2011, duMasdesBourboux2017, Ravoux2020, duMasdesBourboux2020}).
 While these accreting super-massive black holes (SMBHs) present us the unique opportunity to explore the intergalactic medium (IGM) to constrain the nature of dark matter (e.g., \cite{Garzilli2021, Villasenor2023, Fuss2023}), their volume density is typically too low to become the principal LSS tracer in the Stage-V era.

 Currently, the most promising candidates for $z>2$ LSS tracers are the LBGs and LAEs (e.g., \cite{Wilson2019, White2024, Ruhlmann-Kleider2024, Im24}).
-Compared to LAEs, selecting LBG based on the broadband color criteria makes it easier to populate the $2<z<5$ redshift space continuously with sufficient density.
-Given the available data and previous works, we focus on the LBG populations as the primary LSS tracers for our cosmological forecast in this work.
+Compared to LAEs, selecting LBGs based on broadband color criteria makes it easier to continuously populate the $2<z<5$ redshift space with sufficient density.
+Given the available data and previous work, we focus on the LBG populations as the primary LSS tracers for our cosmological forecast.
 While not included in the Fisher forecast, we briefly discuss the potential for LAEs and QSOs.

-We should note that LBG and LAEs are defined photometrically, not physically, with overlaps between these two populations.
+We should note that LBGs and LAEs are defined photometrically, not physically, and that there is overlap between these two populations.
 In fact, the success rate of redshift measurement for LBGs strongly depends on the presence of a prominent Lyman-$\alpha$ emission line, which often makes them LAEs.